 Historic Buildings and Monuments in Knaresdale with Kirkhaugh CP

 Listed buildings and scheduled monuments in the Civil Parish of Knaresdale with Kirkhaugh, Northumberland, from the National Heritage List for England[1].
+In the absence of a published 'local list', some other public buildings of interest may also be included.
 Use the Search (below) if looking for a specific building / monument.

 Structure List No. Grade Built~ Notes